-The Company anticipates completing a unit private placement during fiscal 2012 of 2,500,000 units priced at \$0.80 per unit, for total gross proceeds of \$2,000,000, as part of the agreement expected to be signed with Fresnillo to jointly explore the Coneto mining district.
+The Company anticipates completing an additional unit private placement during fiscal 2012 of 2,500,000 units priced at \$0.80 per unit, for total gross proceeds of \$2,000,000, as part of the agreement expected to be signed shortly with Fresnillo to jointly explore the Coneto mining district.
 Each unit will consist of one common share and one half of one non-transferable share purchase warrant.
 Each whole share purchase warrant will entitle the holder thereof to purchase one additional common share for 24 months from the date of closing at a price of \$1.00 per common share.

-If the unit private placement with Fresnillo closes, management believes that the Company will have adequate funds on hand to meet the minimum exploration expenditure commitment on the Barsele property, of US\$1,000,000 during the first year, and to sustain its corporate operations for the next 12 months.
-However, management anticipates additional funds will be required for the US\$1,000,000 deferred consideration cash payment due on April 29, 2012 and that new funding will be raised by a private placement of common shares.
+If the unit private placement with Fresnillo closes, management believes that the Company will have adequate funds on hand to meet the deferred consideration cash payment and exploration expenditure commitment on the Barsele property for fiscal 2012 and to sustain its corporate operations for the next 12 months.
+However, management anticipates additional funds will be required for subsequent deferred consideration cash payments and exploration expenditures and that new funding will be raised by a private placement of common shares.

-While there has been great volatility in the stock markets, which may raise questions about the Company's ability to raise new capital and thereby sustain or expand its operations, during fiscal 2011, the Company succeeded in raising in excess of \$3.7 million on the strength of its acquisition of the Barsele property.
+While there has been great volatility in the stock markets, which may raise questions about the Company's ability to raise new capital and thereby sustain or expand its operations, in November 2011, the Company succeeded in raising in excess of \$1.9 million in support of its exploration program on the Barsele property.
 However, there is no certainty that the Company will continue to be successful in its efforts to raise new capital, which would cause the Company to reconsider its viability as a going concern at that time and how best to sustain a reduced level of operations, pending a return to better market conditions when a financing could be completed.